- 1. What’s the best way to learn more about Thayer?

 - Show evidence of strong character

 With three full-time college counselors, Thayer Academy’s college counseling office serves as a vital resource for students and families as they navigate the college selection and application process, and find the college or university that is the best fit for them.
-Our matriculation list for 2011-2016 can be found here.
+Our matriculation list for the past five years of graduates can be found here.

 Thayer Academy is proud of its diverse educational community.
 Thayer Academy does not discriminate with respect to educational opportunities on the basis of race, color, religion, gender, gender identity and expression, national origin or ancestry, family structure, sexual orientation, or disability, or any other category protected under state or federal law.
 All students are entitled to all rights, privileges, programs, and activities generally afforded or made available to students at Thayer.
 The Academy complies with and adheres to all state and federal anti-discrimination laws with respect to its educational policies, admission policies, financial assistance programs, and athletic or other school-administered programs.